w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 Once a para-validator has the PoV, it gossips this information to the other para-validators, who check the candidate block against the PoV.
-Candidates that gather more than half of signed validity statements are considered **backable** (i.e. they represent a valid state transition) and their backing is the set of signed statements.
+Candidates that gather more than half of signed validity statements are considered **backable** (i.e. they _seem_ to represent a valid state transition) and their backing is the set of signed statements.
 The para-validators can then start to construct the [**candidate receipt**](#candidate-receipts) (this is what goes into the Relay Chain block) and an [**erasure coding**](#erasure-codes) (this is what will make the parablock available, more on this later on) that will be sent to all validators in the network.